The Dancing to Remember program is a collaboration of the Center for Memory Support & Inclusion, Giving Voice Foundation, and A-Marika Dance Company..

 People living with any stage of dementia and their care partners deserve opportunities to dance away the stress of life.

 Dancing Queens and Kings

-Diaz said she and Mandeville tried dance lessons two decades ago, around when they started dating.
+The woman who loved the waltz said she and her boyfriend tried dance lessons two decades ago, around when they started dating.